 Q2.
 What are the current challenges with improving the health and wellbeing of children and young people over the next 5 years?

 The full impact of the Pandemic on families has yet to be understood but is undoubtedly affecting the health and wellbeing of children and young people and the adults who support them, and is likely to do so for many years.
 This is already being noted, and the briefings provided by Social Work Scotland, CoSLA and ADES for the Education Children and Young People Parliamentary Committee evidence session on 1st December on the impact of COVID-19 pandemic on children and young people, all highlight this, as do early research papers in this area.
-Additionally the, potentially life limiting, impact of delayed NHS Treatment due to the pandemic will undoubtedly impact on any children and young people for whom the adult is responsible.
-In single parent households and those where a parent or child has additional needs, or where a child is looked after, such loss could be catastrophic.
+Additionally, the, potentially life-limiting, impact of delayed NHS Treatment due to the pandemic will undoubtedly impact on any children and young people for whom the adult is responsible.
+In single-parent households and those where a parent or child has additional needs, or where a child is looked after, such loss could be catastrophic.

 Mental Health issues for children and young people will be a leading health and wellbeing issue over the next five years.
-The challenge between mental health services and referring services, as noted in the previous answer, can feel like a “hard line” and one that tends to exclude rather than include.
-School and School Nursing boundaries are not always clear, with families sent back and forth between these agencies for lower tier mental health issues.
+The challenge between mental health services and referring services, as noted in the previous answer, can feel like a “hard-line” and one that tends to exclude rather than include.
+School and School Nursing boundaries are not always clear, with families sent back and forth between these agencies for lower-tier mental health issues.
 Effective engagement of young people through channels that make sense are required.
 For example, there needs to be more done to create face to face supports and groups to connect teens at the earliest point in their mental health journey.
 This need not be focused specifically on mental wellbeing.
 Attention to how existing community groups and supports for children and young people – such as community education groups, youth organisations and sports groups – can be better utilised to enhance the wellbeing and mental health of young people would provide early and effective whole systems intervention and support.
-Many staff in such setting already provide this type of early intervention and support, and additional input would allow greater skill in signposting to more focused provision when required.
+Many staff in such settings already provide this type of early intervention and support, and additional input would allow greater skill in signposting to more focused provision when required.

 Another challenge is the pressure already been seen in the acute side of mental health care with the reduction in MHOs over the past years (SSSC data).
-Social Work Scotland welcome the recent short term investment in MHO workforce from Scottish Government, but would note that the skills and experiences of a social worker are needed to fill the gaps of those MHOs leaving the profession.
-To effectively support critical and enduring mental health in the future, in line with legislation, we need to invest in social work workforce
+Social Work Scotland welcome the recent short term investment in the MHO workforce from the Scottish Government but would note that the skills and experiences of a social worker are needed to fill the gaps of those MHOs leaving the profession.
+To effectively support critical and enduring mental health in the future, in line with legislation, we need to invest in the social work workforce

 Q3.
 What offers the best opportunity for improving the health and wellbeing of children and young people over the next 5 years?